The per-seat model was built for humans in chairs. AI agents don't sit in chairs.

 They charge for the seats.
 Then they charge for the AI that replaces the seats.

-Salesforce layers a $550/user/month Agentforce 1 seat upgrade, Data Cloud infrastructure at $65K–$175K/year, and per-conversation or per-action usage fees on top of the Enterprise license you already pay.
-ServiceNow Now Assist adds 25–60% on top of base ITSM.
-You're paying for humans and the machines that replace them — simultaneously.
+One major SaaS vendor layers a $550/user/month AI seat upgrade, mandatory data-layer infrastructure at $65K–$175K/year, and per-conversation or per-action usage fees on top of the enterprise license you already pay.
+Another restructured its AI pricing into three paid tiers with metered token pools.
+You're paying for humans and the machines that replace them, simultaneously.
 That's the double ransom.

 What Your Vendor ChargesWhat We Build